leonardopaiva/angular-universal-basicdemo/README.md

 # Deploy to firebase guide

-This article can help deploying to firebase(It was NOT written by me):
+This article can help deploying to firebase(It was **NOT** written by me):
 [https://hackernoon.com/deploying-angular-universal-v6-with-firebase-c86381ddd445](https://hackernoon.com/deploying-angular-universal-v6-with-firebase-c86381ddd445)
 you will only need to becareful with the `functions/index.js` file, use it from **this repository**, not the one from the article, this is the source of this rep functions/index.js check helix46 comment from here [https://github.com/aaronte/angular-universal-firebase/issues/3](https://github.com/aaronte/angular-universal-firebase/issues/3)

 firebase deploying, you need to follow the article above first, these are just a few commands to help you remember...

-`npm --prefix functions install`                - install the node_modules from firebase functions `cp -a functions/dist/browser/. public/`        - copy the dist/browser to public `mv public/index.html public/index2.html`       - rename index to index2
+Install the node_modules from firebase functions:
+`npm --prefix functions install`
+Copy the dist/browser to public
+`cp -a functions/dist/browser/. public/`
+Rename index to index2
+`mv public/index.html public/index2.html`
+Will deploy
-`firebase deploy`                               - will deploy
+`firebase deploy`

 `cp -a functions/dist/browser/. public/ && mv public/index.html public/index2.html && firebase deploy`

 # OBS

-If you get this error:
+If you get this error trying to use `ng g c componentname`:

 `More than one module matches.
 Use skip-import option to skip importing the component into the closest module.`